edmondscommerce/ansible-project-template/docs/Standards.md

    file instead, and use the template module.

+## <a id="ansible-vault"></a>Ansible Vault

+ - Vault data **SHOULD** be stored in a flat file (single encrypted vault), there can be multiple files in each host and group.
+ - Vault files **SHOULD** only be stored within the environment directory and nowhere else.
+ - Vault files **MUST NOT** be decrypted to edit, use the CLI edit commands.
+This is to avoid accidentally committing access credentials to Git
+ - All vault variables **MUST** be prefixed with `vault_` and then loaded directly into vars files.
+ - The files that load the vault variables can be group specific (e.g. - vars/mysql.yml, vars/nginx.yml).
+ - All vault files **MUST** be placed into the environment directory and be encrypted using the Ansible vault commands.

+See the [best practice page](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#variables-and-vaults) for more information
 It is recommended that the following pages are read in the order below.

 * [Variables](./Standards/Variables.md)